ukjhsa/ADEF/doc/documentation.md

 ## System, Experiment, and Repository
 System http://ukjhsa.github.io/adef/classadef_1_1_system.html

 Experiment http://ukjhsa.github.io/adef/classadef_1_1_experiment.html

 Repository http://ukjhsa.github.io/adef/classadef_1_1_repository.html
 ##### Diagram
 ![image](adef__SystemLevelDiagram.png)

+`System` has member data:
+- The name of the current execution.
+- `SystemStatistics`: the statistics of total experiments.
+- `Experiment`

+`Experiment` has member data:
+- The name of the experiment.
+- The number of runs.
+- `ExperimentalStatistics`: the statistics of total runs.
+- `Repository`

+`Repository` has member data:
+- The name of the current algorithm.
+- `Evolution`: the evolutionary flow. (see Evolutionary flow below)
+- `Problem`: the problem to be solved.
+- `Statistics`: the statistics of total generations in a run.
+- `Parameters`: the parameters storage.
+- `Initializer`: The initializer to initialize population.
+- `Evaluator`: The evaluator to evaluate the objectives of individuals.
+- `Population`
+    - population: the parents of each generation and the population survived to the next generation.
+    - offpsring: the offspring of each generation.
+- `Reproduction`: The process of reproduction.
+- `EnvironmentalSelection`: The process of environmental selection.
+- `Mutation`: The process of mutation.
+- `Crossover`: The process of crossover.
+- `Repair`: The process of repairing invalid individuals.

-`System` has many `Experiment`, and each `Experiment` has one `Repository`.
+`System` has many `Experiment`, each `Experiment` has one `Repository`, and `Repository` has total evolutionary states. (see EvolutionaryState below)

-The difference between `Experiment` and `Repository`:
-- `Experiment` has informations of the experiment including the number of runs and what algorithm used.
-- `Repository` contains the evolutionary state used in algorithm (see `EvolutionaryState` below.)

 ##### Usage
-- `System::run()` to execute experiments and call `Experiment::run()` inside to execute the algorithm.
+- Users call `System::run()` to execute and it uses `Experiment::run()` inside to start evolution according to `Evolution::evolve(...)`.
 - Output statistics at the end of run
     - best, worst, mean, standard deviation, and success performance.
 See `SystemStatistics`.
-    - FEs, error, and best fitness for each `Experiment`.
-See `ExperimentStatistics`.
+    - FEs, error, and best fitness on each experiment.
+See `ExperimentalStatistics`.

 ##### Design issue
-- Why split it to `System` and `Experiment`?
+- What is the difference between `System` and `Experiment`?

 The system can have one or many experiments and output statistics of all experiments.

-- Why split it to `Experiment` and `Repository`?
+- What is the difference between `Experiment` and `Repository`?

-The experiment can have the same or different number of runs and algorithm.
+`Experiment` has informations that includes the number of runs and what algorithm, stored in `Repository`, to be used.

-- Why `Repository` exists?
+- Why there need `Repository` to contain informations of the algorithm?

-In different evolutionaray process, parameters they need is variable, so ADEF encapsulates them into the single parameter `Repository`, and therefore operations of `Repository` are just getters.
+Because the parameters of function is variable in different evolutionary process, ADEF encapsulates them into the single parameter `Repository` so that we can extract interface to use.
+Therefore operations of `Repository` are just getters.

 ## EvolutionaryState
 http://ukjhsa.github.io/adef/classadef_1_1_evolutionary_state.html